John F. Shafroth

-John Franklin Shafroth (June 9, 1854 – February 20, 1922) was an American politician who served as a representative, member of the United States Senate, and Governor of Colorado.
+John Franklin Shafroth (June 9, 1854 – February 20, 1922) was an American lawyer and politician who served as a representative, member of the United States Senate, and Governor of Colorado during the late 19th and early 20th centuries.

 Early life

 Born in Fayette, Missouri, he attended the common schools and graduated from the University of Michigan at Ann Arbor in 1875.
 He studied law and was admitted to the bar in 1876 and began practice in Fayette.
 He moved to Denver, Colorado, in 1879 and continued the practice of law.
-Beginning in 1889, one of the attorneys he practiced in partnership with for several years was Charles W. Waterman, later a US Senator.
+Beginning in 1889, one of the attorneys he practiced in partnership with for several years was Charles W. Waterman, later a U.S. Senator.

-His son, John F. Shafroth Jr., later a vice admiral in the US Navy during World War II, was born on 31 March 1887.
+His son, John F. Shafroth Jr., later a vice admiral in the U.S. Navy during World War II, was born on 31 March 1887.

 Political career

+Congress

 He was city attorney from 1887 to 1891 and was elected as a Republican to the 54th Congress as a representative.
 He then joined other Colorado officials, such as Senator Henry M. Teller, in leaving the Republicans to join the Silver Republican Party, the third party on whose ticket he was re-elected to the 55th, 56th, and 57th Congresses.
 To the 58th Congress, he presented credentials as a Democratic member-elect.
 Thus, he served in the House from March 4, 1895 to his resignation on February 15, 1904, when he declared that fraud in 29 electoral precincts made him unable to assert that he had legitimately won the election and requested for his opponent, Robert W. Bonynge, to replace him.
 Subsequently, Shafroth was often referred to (sometimes admiringly, sometimes sarcastically) as "Honest John."